noryev/leto-engine/readme.md

- # Preliminary Build on Elastic Observability
+ # Preliminary Build on Elastic Observability + Prometheus
  Anonymous metrics engine built on top of the Leto Caching Gateway

  Give the engine a CID, and it will return if it has metrics on that specific file